 Types of Mutual Funds

 There are many types of Mutual Funds.
 We can divide them into 2 categories.
-One is the type of mutual fund on the basis of structure and the second is the type of mutual fund on the basis of the asset.
+One is the type of mutual fund based on structure and the second is the type of mutual fund based on the asset.

-A) Types of Mutual Funds on the basis of Structure
+A) Types of Mutual Funds based on Structure

 - Open Ended Mutual Fund